Battle of Gondra

 The Battle of Gondra occurred during the Chaco War between the Bolivian 4th Division, "The Brave Fourth", and the Paraguayan 1st Division, "The Iron Division", stationed around Fort Gondra, from 11 to 15 July 1933, in the aftermath of the Second Battle of Nanawa.
 The 1st Division enveloped the Bolivian 4th after a series of assaults through the dense woods southwest of Gondra.
 The Bolivian 34th infantry and the "Lanza" cavalry regiment, led by captain German Busch, fought a rearguard action which allowed the encircled troops to withdraw northward, toward Campo 31, an open field leading to Alihuatá.
 Meanwhile, the 3rd "Pérez" infantry regiment built up a new blocking position in the eastern part of Campo Vía, a dried bed six kilometers west of Gondra, which prevented any further Paraguayan advance.
 On 15 July, the Bolivian troops retreated unmolested from the pocket, carrying out all their heavy equipment with them.

 Gondra Tunnel

 On May 10, 1933, it is carried out in the GONDRA sector, one of the most risky and sensational maneuvers of the Chaco War: the raid of Paraguayan troops through a tunnel to get out in the rear of the enemy.
-Soldiers located in Fort Gondra stayed on site for more than a month, tirelessly, semi-naked, exhausted and some even malaria patients.
-The patriotism of the combatants enlightened them to conceive and perform exploits that seem unlikely in order to derail the extraordinary pressure of Bolivians.
+Soldiers located in Fort Gondra stayed on site for more than a month, exhausted, some even malaria patients.
+The combatants perforned exploits that seemed unlikely in order to derail the pressure of Bolivians.
 In view of the proximity of both trenches and the enormous danger that this approach meant for Paraguayan troops, a job began to go out to the Bolivian rear of a subway.
-A great work that may not have parallel in the warrior history of other peoples, given the precarious means available compared to its great conception and execution, was undoubtedly the construction of the famous GONDRA tunnel, joining our positions with the rear of Bolivians with an extensive underground below the trenches.
+A precarious but successful work was the construction of the famous GONDRA tunnel, joining positions with the rear of Bolivians with an extensive underground below the trenches.